10th Workshop on

 The workshop contributes to the growing momentum around integrating structured knowledge into generative models, both at training time and at inference time.

-The workshop is co-located with EMNLP 2026 in Budapest, Hungary.
 It follows a successful series of previous editions: as an independent conference in 2022, 2021, and 2020, as workshop in 2017 at NIPS, in 2016 at NAACL, in 2014 at NIPS, in 2013 at CIKM, in 2012 at NAACL, and in 2010 as a stand-alone event in Grenoble, France.

 News